jbasen/Crestron-Shelly/README.md

 V14 Added support for the newly announced Shelly Plus H&T Sensor

 V15 Fixed bug in dimmer module brightness feedback with dimmer 2

+V16 Add support for additional webhooks in the Shelly Motion 2